Budget 2020: Nature jobs for out-of-work Kiwis?

 Out-of-work Kiwis could soon find themselves helping boost New Zealand's nature, amid a billion-dollar spend on the environment in today's Budget.

-It comes alongside more than $300m for pest control and management – and more than $430m on a package that'd see unemployed people in the regions cleaning up rivers and helping restoring wetlands.
+It comes alongside more than $300m for pest control and management – and more than $430m on a package that would see unemployed people in the regions cleaning up rivers and helping restore wetlands.

-The new jobs fund aimed to create around 1800 roles to boost predator control efforts and planting, and improve waterways, tracks and huts.
+The new jobs fund aims to create about 1800 roles to boost predator control efforts and planting, and improve waterways, tracks and huts.

 Conservation Minister Eugenie Sage said the Department of Conservation would work alongside councils, iwi and local businesses like tourism operators.